Speed limits in France

+Article R413-17 of the Code de la route confirms that speed limits are designed for optimal traffic conditions, clear weather and a vehicle in good condition.
+Drivers not adapting their speed to the conditions of the road and obstacles ahead (including a number of stated cases in the code) is an infringement in spite of the applicable speed limit.

 History and trends

 The urban speed limit was lowered from 60 to 50 km/h on 1 December 1990.

 In some cities, 30 km/h is being developed as a common speed limit in zone 30 to provide greater security with pedestrian and cyclists.

 In 2005, a governmental report advised lowering the higher highway speed to 115 km/h in order to save fuel and reduce accident risks, but this proposal was badly received.
 Since 2002, the French government has installed a number of automatic radar guns on autoroutes, routes nationales, and other major thoroughfares.
 These are in addition to radar manned by the French National Police and the Gendarmerie.
 The French authorities have credited this increase in traffic enforcement with a 50% drop in road fatalities from 2002 to 2006 (except on Motorways, where the fatalities rose by 15% between 2002 and 2006).

-2018, the 80 km/h experiment
+Introduction of 80 km/h default speed limit

 On 9 January 2018 the national government announced 80 km/h (instead of 90) as a standard speed limit on secondary network, due to the many fatalities still happening on these roads.
 This was after experimentation which included a speed limit change from 90 to 80 between 2010-2015 and 2015-2017 which resulted in a reduction in road fatalities.
 The 80 km/h national limit entered into force on 1 July 2018.

-Preliminary ONISR results of July 2018 shows a decrease of fatalities between July 2017 and July 2018: